 Fed with well-recorded music through high quality front-end electronics, the Kamas will sound superb in any top-of-the-range stereo system.
 They also make excellent front speakers in a high quality home-theatre surround-sound system when combined with other Legend speakers such as the Kangas, Joeys and Kurlette.}

 They have a papyrus bass-midrange unit from one of Scandinavia’s most experienced driver companies that is used in some very expensive overseas loudspeakers, modified by us to give very low distortion which lifts a veil from your music.
 The tweeter has been chosen from another well-known Scandinavian loudspeaker company to produce openness through the treble.
 By placing the tweeter asymmetrically on the baffle, diffraction effects are reduced to give better imaging.
+And the stretch sock grille has practically no effect on sound quality, unlike conventional plug-on grilles.

 The crossovers of the Kamas have also been very carefully designed to give seamless transition between the drivers.
 And we use only the lowest distorting components in them – air-cored inductors, polypropylene capacitors and wire-wound resistors – directly soldered to give the best signal path.